intersimone999/jmh-runner/README.md

 - Ruby gem nokogiri (version 1.10.4) (`gem install nokogiri`).

 ## Run
+To run the script, you need to set two environment variables:

+- `MVN_BIN`: path to the maven executable.
+If installed in the system, you can simply set `MVN_BIN=mvn`
+- `JAVA_HOME`: path of the JDK home folder (not needed by the script, but may be needed by the project)

 Usage: `ruby run-benchmarks.rb {project-root} [options]`.

 Example: `ruby run-benchmarks.rb commons-csv --dep=javax.annotation:javax.annotation-api:1.3.1`